Days out and activities for SEND children and young people

 Things to do in Kent

 Bowling alleys are fun, exciting, and inclusive.
 It's a great place for families to play, eat and create memories.
-Bowling can be overwhelming for children and young people with SEND, so your local bowling alley may offer the following
+Bowling can be overwhelming for children and young people with SEND.
+So your local bowling alley may offer the following

 • discounted concession tickets for you and your family